laforge49/gems/gems-vault/basics/name.md

 # Name

 Names are strings.
-A name is also the second data element in an [id](basics/id.md).
+A name is also the second element in an [id](basics/id.md).

 A name is unique within the scope of a [context](basics/context.md).